cdcarson/frieda/README.md

 ## Field Types

-When you first run `frieda` (and thereafter when a new table or column is added) field types are based on some reasonable [default conventions](#field-type-conventions) mapping MySQL column types to javascript field types.
+When you first run `frieda` (and thereafter when a new table or column is added) field types are based on some [default conventions](#field-type-conventions) mapping MySQL column types to javascript field types.
 Mostly this will give you the javascript field type you want.

 In some cases, however, you will want to override the convention or narrow the type.
 You can do this by [editing the field in `model-types.d.ts`](#modify-field-types-in-model-typesdts), using typescript.
+Frieda does not limit or validate the javascript type based on the column type.
+You can type any field as anything you like, as long as it's valid typescript, **but...**

+**...a word about casting:** In some circumstances Frieda uses the javascript type you define to determine how to [cast and serialize](#field-casting-and-serialization).
+It's therefore up to you to choose a javascript type that won't throw an error or produce unexpected results.
+For example...

+- Typing numeric columns as `boolean` will work fine.
+- Typing a string columns as `boolean` will produce unexpected results.

 ### Field Type Conventions